k9w/instructions/wordpressOpenBSD.md

 php-8.2.0p0
 ```

-If you find any PHP extensionsrecommended by Wordpress, are not tied to
+If you find any PHP extensions recommended by Wordpress are not tied
-the latest PHP version in -current, they likely won't be updated until
+to the latest PHP version in -current, they likely won't be updated
-shortly before the next OpenBSD release.
+until shortly before the next OpenBSD release.

 Examples.